alorence/django-modern-rpc/docs/config/backends.rst

 Uses third party `SimpleJSON <https://github.com/simplejson/simplejson>`_ library.
 Can be used for both serialization and deserialization.

-**PROS**

-- Easier encoder customization

-**CONS**

-- requires an additional dependency
-- slower than some other options (including builtin json)

-To use it, `simplejson` must be installed in the current environment.
+To use this backend, `simplejson` must be installed in the current environment.
 An extra dependency can be used for that:

 .. tab:: pip